 Seven years ago, Sophia Brisbane lost everything—her father, her brother, her family fortune—but worse, was rejected by the man she loved.
 She’s determined not to yearn for the past and its pleasures—until she encounters Lucien de Roye again.
 Although he knew Sophia could never be his own, Lucien vowed to retrieve her squandered inheritance—even wagering his very soul to a demon.
 When Sophia learns what he has done, no force on heaven or earth will convince her to let him pay the demon’s due, no matter what the cost to herself.

-Something Wicked This Way Comes will be published in a digital edition on March 22, 2017.
-Pre-order is available at some portals.
+Something Wicked This Way Comes is now available in a digital edition by itself.
 Spellbound and the other Haunting of Castle Keyvnor anthologies remain available, too.

 A solitary park in London—October 1811

 It was the kind of wager Lucien had come to like best.

 With very long odds against him.

 Which was precisely why he had proposed it.

 On this misty morning, he stood not a dozen paces away from Eugene Tremblay, Marquess of Lyndenhurst, the man he despised most in all the world.
 It was just dawn, and the first touch of the red sun could be seen on the horizon.
 Lyndenhurst lifted his dueling pistol, one of a fine pair brought by Lucien, and took his aim.
 Lucien let his weapon hang at his side and waited.
 Lyndenhurst squinted down the barrel.
 Lucien took a breath, and his opponent fired.

 A flock of ducks quacked with indignation at the sound and noisily took flight from the river.

 The blow struck Lucien so hard that he thought his luck had turned, in the worst possible moment.